priyank21112000/Time-Series-Analysis-Yahoo-stock-price/README.md

 - matplotlib
 - statsmodels

-The code is implemented in a Jupyter notebook - `yahoo_stock_analysis.ipynb`.

 ## Usage

 To use this analysis, simply clone the repository and run the Jupyter notebook.
 The notebook walks through the step-by-step process for loading, visualizing, and decomposing the Yahoo stock price time series.